“An upscale design hotel with playful retro stylings, whose rooftop bar has incredible views of the Acropolis”

 - Wine tasting

 Families are warmly welcome and lots of families do stay, though there are no special facilities for kids.
 The hotel is sited on a pedestrianised road and is only a few minutes from the Acropolis.
+All children under 7 stay for free in their parents' room.

 Babies (0-1 years), Children (4-12 years)